kyzooghost/kyzooghost/README.md

   Node.js · C#/.NET · Java - APIs that actually work

 - **Cloud & Infrastructure adventures** ☁️⚙️
-  Kubernetes · AWS Certified Solutions Architect (Associate) · Docker · Terraform - containerising, orchestrating, and deploying stuff that *hopefully* works on the first try
+  Kubernetes · ArgoCD · AWS Certified Solutions Architect (Associate) · Terraform - containerising, orchestrating, and deploying stuff that *hopefully* works on the first try

+- **Automation & CI/CD pipelines** 🤖🚦
+  Python · Bash · GitHub Actions — from “one quick script” to fully automated pipelines that ship things faster

 - **Scripts & automation** 🤖
   Python · Bash — perfect for that “one quick script” that grows into a monster